vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/kriyA/govindaH_yati-dharma-samuchchayaH/00/olivelle_intro.md

 This recension contains the long version of the Ysam.
 Although the mss belonging to X* differ among themselves, their common readings stand in sharp contrast to those of the mss of Y*.
 I have identified two subrecensions of X*.
 The mss of X2* have numerous unique readings that differ substantially from those of X1*.
 Among the mss of X2*, G6, R2, and R3 appear to form a group with many unique readings, while R4 often has readings in common with mss of X1*.
 The subrecension X2* is also notable for several attempts to shorten the text, as at 2.48, 49; 3.65; and 5.136, 155.
 It shares this propensity with Y*, and in several places Y* and X2* show identical omissions, e.g., 5.117-19, 130-35, 137-43, 149-50.
 Among the mss of subrecension X1*, A1, A2, and R1 have many common readings and appear to be derived from a common ancestor.
 These three mss also share many common readings with Y* (e.g., 5.105; 6.54 and App.
 1.4; 6.61; 7.129, 139), and it appears that the editor who made the short version used a ms derived from the same ancestor.

-**Recension Y***
+**Recension Y\***

 This recension contains the short version of the Ysam.
 In contrast to the mss of X*, those belonging to Y* show a remarkable uniformity in their readings.
 I believe that all can be traced to a common source, which, as I will argue below, is the abbreviated version of the Ysam deliberately produced by an editor.

-**Composite Manuscripts**
+## Composite Manuscripts

 Two mss, A3 and A6, are hybrid versions of the two recensions.
 After Ch.
 7, as we have seen, A3 appends a variety of other material from diverse sources regarding *yatidharma*.
 The scribe or editor of A3 appears to have used a variety of manuscript material, including some belonging to the two recensions.
 In the early sections, A3 follows recension X1*, but at 6.139 it switches to Y* until the end of Ch.
 7. A similar switch between the two recensions is found also in A6, which follows X1* from the beginning until 8.30, Y* from 8.31 to 10.127, and again X1* from 10.128 until the end.
 Because the switching between recensions occurs quite suddenly in the middle of chapters, the presumption must be that these mss do not represent deliberate attempts to create hybrid versions.
 This is certainly true of A6.
 In all likelihood, some folios were missing in the exemplars used by the scribe, who then used other mss belonging to the short recension to supply the missing sections.
 The case is less clear with regard to A3, which frequently follows the readings of Y* even in those sections where it agrees overall with X1* (e.g., 2.15–17).
 It is possible that the scribe/editor of A3 used a ms of Y* to make a hybrid version of the entire text.

-**Constitution of the Text**
+## Constitution of the Text

 The manuscript genealogy I have constructed is tentative at best and on its own does not provide an adequate basis for constituting the text.
 Most mss of the Ysam are in extremely poor condition, and it is very difficult to obtain a clear picture of the ms tradition from the available evidence.
 The constituted text presented here is the best that can be done without the discovery of new and significant mss.

-The major issue to be resolved in constituting as far as possible the original text written by Yādava Prakāśa is the priority of the two recensions.[^1] Numerous Indian texts, such as the *Mahābhārata *and the *Manusmr̥ti*, profess to be abridgments of earlier and longer versions.
-It is, nevertheless, a common scholarly assumption based on good evidence that most Indian texts, especially the Epics, Purāṇas, and Dharmaśāstras, were subjected to alteration principally by addition and accretion.[^2] The assumption, therefore, is that longer versions are relatively more recent than shorter ones.
+The major issue to be resolved in constituting as far as possible the original text written by Yādava Prakāśa is the priority of the two recensions.[^1] Numerous Indian texts, such as the *Mahābhārata* and the *Manusmr̥ti*, profess to be abridgments of earlier and longer versions.
+It is, nevertheless, a common scholarly assumption based on good evidence that most Indian texts, especially the Epics, Purāṇas, and Dharmaśāstras, were subjected to alteration principally by addition and accretion.[^2]+++(5)+++ The assumption, therefore, is that longer versions are relatively more recent than shorter ones.
 The Ysam, however, proves to be an exception.
 The long recension, X*, in my estimate, is closer to the original than the short recension Y*, even though the priority of X* cannot be proved conclusively.
 The arguments I present taken together, however, suggest strongly that Y* is a later abridgment of the Ysam.

 First, when the general principles of textual criticism, such as lectio difficilior and internal coherence, are applied, X* (especially X1*) most frequently presents the superior readings.
 An examination of 5.26, where Yādava explains the obscure half-verse 5.23c-d, shows how Y* and X2* have failed to understand the Sanskrit and attempted to emend the text.
 Likewise, the inability to perceive the reference to a later section (6.5) makes Y* delete the statement at 5.69.